m-cnan/Back2you/README.md

-# 🔎 Back2You – Smarter Lost & Found System
+# 🔎 LISA – Smarter Lost & Found System

-**Back2You** is a secure, private, and efficient lost-and-found web platform designed to solve a fundamental flaw in traditional systems: **public exposure**.
+**LISA** (Lost Item Search Agent) is a secure, private, and efficient lost-and-found web platform designed to solve a fundamental flaw in traditional systems: **public exposure**.
 Most platforms let everyone browse lost and found items — making it easy for someone to falsely claim an item or misuse information.

-Back2You fixes that.
+LISA fixes that.

 ---